F1nnM/Rainbow-Cards/README.md

 This is a clone of the well known game [Cards against Humanity](https://cardsagainsthumanity.com/).
 Thanks a lot to them for making the cards available under the [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+To provide feedback, you can also join the [discord channel](https://discord.gg/3NG7nwEfcF)!

 # Screenshots

 ![](/screenshots/2.png)